bluerobotics/bluerov-ros-pkg/docs/Setup.md

 ## Workstation Preparation

 ROS is a powerful framework, but only once it has been installed...
 We highly recommend sticking with Ubuntu for your workstation computer as this is the only officially supported operating system.
-As of this writing, we are using Ubuntu 14.04 and ROS 8 (Indigo Igloo.)
+As of this writing, we are using Ubuntu 14.04 and ROS 8 (jade Igloo.)

 If you intend to run any of the 3D ROS applications (rviz, gazebo), you should either install Ubuntu directly onto the computer (not as a VM) or make sure that your computer has a discrete graphics card if you plan on running Ubuntu through a virtual machine.
 You've been warned!